-If your facing a divorce then you are facing the division of all that has been acquired during the marriage.
+If you are facing a divorce then you are facing the division of all that has been acquired during the marriage.
 This may even include your income and can lead to financial instability.
 In extreme cases, even bankruptcy.
 Below are some helpful tips to help you be prepared for the financial trouble of divorce.
 As always each case is different so this should not be taken as legal advice.
 Contact our Kettering divorce lawyer for a free case evaluation to see which tips apply to your situation.

 Advise your spouse that you are doing it and if there are balances remaining on those credit cards make arrangements so the credit cards cannot be used to incur additional debt in your name.